Bio

 Trevor Noah and Sarah Millican

-This poem moves me deeply and is written by someone I revere.
+This poem moves me deeply and is written by someone I revere, Maya Angelou.

 When Great Trees Fall